aguscruiz/aguscruiz/README.md

 # Hi there 👋

-## I'm Agustín Ruiz, a product designer living in Mar del Plata, Argentina.
+## I'm Agustín Ruiz, a product designer living in Buenos Aires, Argentina 🇦🇷
 **Find me on the interwebs:**

 - [LinkedIn @aguscruiz](https://www.linkedin.com/in/aguscruiz)